senny/emacs-eclim/README.md

 You can ask questions or discuss new features at our [Google Group](https://groups.google.com/forum/#!forum/emacs-eclim)

+> *NOTE: This project is currently unmaintained.
+We are looking for a new [maintainer](https://github.com/senny/emacs-eclim/issues/155).*

 ## A note about Eclim versions

 Prior to version 1.7.3, eclim used a proprietary protocol for